-Plaintiff alleges that in 2005 she wrote a cookbook, entitled "Cooking with Miss Dorothy," and that she entrusted the manuscript to her brother, Defendant Whitlock, because he promised to secure a publisher for the book (Id., ¶¶ 1, 4).
+Plaintiff alleged that in 2005 she wrote a cookbook, entitled "Cooking with Miss Dorothy," and that she entrusted the manuscript to her brother, Defendant Whitlock, because he promised to secure a publisher for the book (Id., ¶¶ 1, 4).
 Plaintiff holds the federally registered copyright for the book (Copyright No. TX0007965220) (Id., ¶ 1).
 She maintains that "there was no oral or written agreement that [she] was appointing Whitlock as her agent to negotiate a royalty agreement of any kind" (Id., ¶ 5).
 Plaintiff alleges that her brother stole royalties from her and that the publishing house was negligent for failing to confirm whether Whitlock was Plaintiff's lawful agent as it relates to business matters surrounding the sale of the book.

-Plaintiff said that she received only one "telephone call from an employee of Defendant Author House [sic], asking for her input as to what price she wanted the published copies to sell for" (Id., ¶¶ 6-7).
-In September 2015, attorney Elise Turner, wrote a letter to Authorhouse, on Plaintiff's behalf to inquire about the number of copies sold and was told that only nine books had been sold (Id., ¶ 8).
+Plaintiff said she received only one "telephone call from an employee of Defendant Author House [sic], asking for her input as to what price she wanted the published copies to sell for" (Id., ¶¶ 6-7).
+In September 2015, Plaintiff's then attorney Elise Turner, wrote a letter to Authorhouse to inquire about the number of copies sold and was told that only nine books had been sold (Id., ¶ 8).
 Plaintiff and "her late husband made an independent investigation of the market for the book and discovered that many thousands of copies of the book have been sold to the public, through Amazon and other book vendor" (Id., ¶ 9).
-Plaintiff demands "an accounting of all royalties received by Defendant Whitlock from Defendant Authorhouse from the sale of Plaintiff's cookbook during the years 2005 to the present" and a "[m]oney judgment against Defendant Whitlock and in favor of Plaintiff in the amount of misappropriated royalties" (Id. at 3).
+Plaintiff demands "an accounting of all royalties received by Defendant Whitlock from Defendant Authorhouse from the sale of the Plaintiff's during the years 2005 to the present" and a "[m]oney judgment against Defendant Whitlock and in favor of Plaintiff in the amount of misappropriated royalties" (Id. at 3).

-Two days later, the district judge dismissed Plaintiff's amended complaint, finding that "it too fails to properly allege the citizenship of Authorhouse" (Doc.
+The Court dismissed Plaintiff's amended complaint, finding that "it too fails to properly allege the citizenship of Authorhouse" (Doc.
 11 at 1).
-The

-Court granted Plaintiff one final opportunity to adequately allege the Court's subject matter jurisdiction (Id.).
-The Court advised Plaintiff that she had until May 15, 2017 to file a second amended complaint (Id. at 2).
-Plaintiff failed to amend her complaint and on May 16, 2017, the district judge dismissed this case and closed the file (Doc.
+In its Order, the Court gave Plaintiff a final opportunity to adequately allege subject matter jurisdiction (Id.).
+The Court also allowed Plaintiff until May 15, 2017 to file a second amended complaint (Id. at 2).
+Plaintiff failed to amend her complaint and on May 16, 2017, the Court dismissed this case and closed the file (Doc.
 12).

-More than a year later, on August 15, 2018, Plaintiff filed a motion for reconsideration in which she stated that the Court had told her she needed an attorney, when in fact she had an attorney who had failed to appear on her behalf (Doc.
+More than a year later, Plaintiff filed a motion for reconsideration in which she stated that the Court had told her she needed an attorney, when in fact she had an attorney who had failed to appear on her behalf (Doc.
 13).
 Plaintiff argued that under this circumstance, the Court's decision to dismiss her case with prejudice was a denial of due process, an obstruction of justice, a violation of her human rights, and a violation of her rights to a fair hearing and trial (Id.).
 The Court denied the motion for reconsideration, noting in part, that it came more than one year after the Court's final decision to dismiss Plaintiff's case (Doc.
 14).